Slicer/Slicer/Docs/developer_guide/parameter_nodes/overview.md

 ## Parameter Node Wrapper

 The parameter node wrapper allows wrapping around a `vtkMRMLScriptedModuleNode` parameter node with typed member access.
+The wrapper will serialize values into an underlying `vtkMRMLScriptedModuleNode`, and has a [caching mechanism](./advanced/caching.md) so multiple reads of a parameter without a write won't convert from string every time.

  A simple example is as follows.

 ```py
 import slicer